Pay a Bill

 Ph1-negative CML is a poorly defined entity that is less clearly distinguished from other myeloproliferative syndromes.
 Patients with Ph1-negative CML generally have a poorer response to treatment and shorter survival than Ph1-positive patients.
 Ph1-negative patients who have BCR/ABL gene rearrangement detectable by Southern blot analysis, however, have prognoses equivalent to Ph1-positive patients.[6,7]

-At the time of diagnosis of patients with CML, splenomegaly is the most common finding on physical examination.
+When patients are diagnosed with CML, splenomegaly is the most common finding on physical examination.
 The spleen may be enormous, filling most of the abdomen and presenting a significant clinical problem, or the spleen may be only minimally enlarged.
 In about 10% of patients, the spleen is neither palpable nor enlarged on splenic scan.

 The median age of patients with Ph1-positive CML is 67 years.
 While the median survival used to be 4 to 6 years, with the advent of the new oral therapies, the median survival is expected to approach normal life expectancy for most patients, although it is still too soon to say this definitively.